America’s Cup Program

 1987

-12 Metre class — Farr Yacht Design
+12 Meter class — Farr Yacht Design

 America’s Cup.
 Whitbread.
 Volvo Ocean Race.
 The complete Farr record is in the portfolio.